SVishrutha23/FlashLearn/README.md

 - Add or edit flashcard data in `lib/flashcard-data.ts`.
 - UI components can be extended or replaced in the `components/` directory.
 - Tailwind theme can be customized in `tailwind.config.ts` and `styles/globals.css`.
-- Add any languages for any customization in learning.

 **FLASH LEARN** — Master Languages, One Flashcard at a Time!